Geometry and Dynamics of the Solar System

 While Newton's law of universal gravitation states that every object attracts every other object in the Universe, we can quickly conclude that magnetic fields dominate and can cause an opposite reaction, such as two magnets facing each others north or south pole.
 Indeed, the electromagnetic force is much stronger than and dominates the gravitational force.
 Given the fact that electricity and magnetic fields were unknown in the time of Newton and that he probably did not know that there is no gravity outside Earth's atmosphere, it is easy to understand why he compared a falling apple with the Moon orbiting Earth.
 But Earth's atmosphere and Space are two very different environments.
 In Space where astronauts float in their capsules, the Moon is actually bathing in Earth's electromagnetic field.
 Likewise, the planets are embedded in the electromagnetic field of the Solar System, which is transmitted and sustained by the Sun.

-The key is electromagnetic radiation transmitted by a central body, such as a star or a planet.
-This radiation creates a field that naturally forces a revolving body to assume an orbit at a specific, geometrically determined distance, which alone determines the orbital velocity and period.
+The key is the electromagnetic field radiation transmitted by a central body, such as a star or a planet.
+This radiation creates a field that naturally forces a revolving body to assume an orbit at a specific, geometrically determined distance, which primarily defines orbital velocity and period, while perturbed slightly by mutual gravitational influence ("Orbital Distribution of the Planets").
 This is true for any object orbiting a star or a planet, but also for every star orbiting the central mass of a galaxy or an electron orbiting the atom's core.
-While the electron can be pushed out of its orbit by exposing it to a certain voltage, once the exposure stops the electron reverts back to its original orbit enforced by the atom's electromagnetic field.
-It is not a coincidence that the formula for the electrostatic force is identical to that of the gravitational force:
+While the electron can be pushed out of its orbit by exposing it to a certain voltage, once the exposure stops the electron tends to revert back to its original orbit enforced by the atom's electromagnetic field.
+It is not a coincidence that the formula for the electrostatic force is structurally identical to that of the gravitational force: